Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Proof of reduction to averaged damping

 Finally, since $v_h$ and $\vht$ are related by an invertible map, $\frac{1}{C} \ltwo{\vht} \leq \ltwo{v_h} \leq C \ltwo{\vht}$ and so indeed $\ltwo{u_h^1} \leq C \ltwo{\vht} + O(\dh)$. \end{proof} \begin{remark} \begin{enumerate} \item Note the requirement of $h \dh^{-\frac{1}{3}}=o(1)$ in \cite[Lemma 5.5]{Sun23} is actually a typo, it comes from ensuring, at the end of the proof of Lemma 5.5 that

 which is satisfied when $h^{\frac{1}{3}}\dh^{-1}= o(1)$.

 \item The requirement that $|\nabla W| \leq C W^{3/4}, |\nabla^2 W| \leq C W^{\frac{1}{2}}$ is used throughout the proof to replace these derivatives of $W$ in symbol expansions by the original damping, to estimate terms using Lemma \ref{aprioricontralemma}.
-This is frequently done using the Sharp Garding inequality, which is what requires $W \in W^{9, \infty}(\T^2)$.
-Specifically from \cite[Proposition 5.1]{Sjostrandwiener}, to apply the sharp Garding inequality to terms involving $\nabla^2 W$, we need $\nabla^2 W \in W^{7,\infty}(\T^2)$.
+This is frequently done using the Sharp \ed{G\aa rding} inequality, which is what requires $W \in W^{9, \infty}(\T^2)$.
+Specifically from \cite[Proposition 5.1]{Sjostrandwiener}, to apply the sharp \ed{G\aa rding} inequality to terms involving $\nabla^2 W$, we need $\nabla^2 W \in W^{7,\infty}(\T^2)$.
 Note this is also why we require one more derivative of regularity on $W$ than \cite{AL14}.
-They also rely on this same sharp Garding inequality result, but only apply it to $W$ and $\nabla W$.
+They also rely on this same sharp \ed{G\aa rding} inequality result, but only apply it to $W$ and $\nabla W$.

 \item The other times the number of $L^{\infty}$ derivatives of $W$, call it $m$, are used in \cite{Sun23} are to ensure